How serious will the gains be? No one really knows

 And there is a precedent for things to go wrong.
 During the Great Recession, profits plunged 29% in the third quarter of 2008 (when Lehman Brothers went bankrupt), then fell 69% in the fourth quarter of that year.
 Earnings then fell 35% in the first quarter of 2009 and 27% in the second quarter of this year.

 The good news?
-After a further sharp decline in the third quarter, profits more than doubled in the fourth quarter of 2019 with the end of the slowdown.
+Profits more than doubled in the fourth quarter of 2009 after another sharp decline in the third quarter with the end of the slowdown.

 Banks begin first quarter earnings season